Timelines in posts

 Skip two lines to create paragraphs.

 • row: Multiple events can share the same row if their periods don’t overlap.
-This option allows you to set each event’s row with a number ranging from 1 to infinity.
-Therefore, the order of your attributes in the form does not matter.
+This parameter allows you to set each event’s row with a number ranging from 1 to infinity.
+Therefore, the order of your attributes in the form does not matter and you can organize them any way you see fit.

 • start: The start year for this event.
 Years earlier than the timeline’s start are allowed but will not be shown – so you can show only the relevant part of a long period while still having an accurate start date on it.